 Enter the state’s code identifying your organization as a domestic nonprofit corporation.
 The proper code for a domestic nonprofit is “NP.”

-The state requires a brief description of your nonprofit’s purpose for the public record.
+The state requires a brief description of your nonprofit’s purpose.
 Keep in mind, though, that if your nonprofit intends to seek 501(c)(3) federal tax-exempt status from the IRS, a short description of your purpose won’t work.
 Instead, you’ll need to attach a detailed statement of purpose using the specific tax-exempt language required by the IRS.

 Leave section of the state’s form is for domestic for-profit corporations.
 Nonprofits should leave it blank.